caspar/caspar.cc/content/blog/ornl/index.md

 On a summer fellowship from the US Department of Energy at Oak Ridge National Laboratory, I worked for ten weeks with the [Surface Chemistry and Heterogeneous Catalysis Group](https://www.ornl.gov/group/scg), under [Dr. Aditya Savara](https://www.ornl.gov/staff-profile/aditya-ashi-savara).

-I conducted complex molecular-beam experiments to on perovskite crystals to characterize the surface kinetics of catalytic reactions of organic alcohols.
+I conducted complex molecular-beam experiments on perovskite crystals to characterize the surface kinetics of catalytic reactions of organic alcohols.
 Reactions of this type could eventually have industrial-scale applications in the production of biofuels.
 I also designed and fabricated an innovative ”heating enhancement” for our effusive molecular beam, **which may result in a patent**.
 I designed a [poster](ORNL-Poster.pdf) (which will be presented at this year's American Chemical Society conference) detailing our results, and submitted a publication-length research [report](ORNL-Report.pdf) to the Department of Energy.

 <div class="kg-card">